puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

 ### Other Resources

-For more information about working with Puppet or Puppet Enterprise and DNS, check out our [Dealing with Name Resolution Issues](http://puppetlabs.com/blog/resolving-dns-issues) blog post.
+For more information about working with Puppet and DNS, check out our [Dealing with Name Resolution Issues](http://puppetlabs.com/blog/resolving-dns-issues) blog post.

 Puppet Labs offers many opportunities for learning and training, from formal certification courses to guided online lessons.
 We've noted a few below; head over to the [learning Puppet page](https://puppetlabs.com/learn) to discover more.